Vida Blue: Oakland Athletics (1969–1977)

-Blue had a 24–8 record in 1971, an AL leading 1.82 ERA and eight shutouts, and struck out 301 batters, winning both the Cy Young Award and American League Most Valuable Player Award.
-He also led the American League in complete games (24), shutouts (8), and earned run average (1.82).
-That season, the Athletics won the American League West title for the franchise's first postseason berth since the Philadelphia Athletics in the 1931 World Series.
+Blue had a 24–8 record in 1971, an AL leading 1.82 earned run average (ERA) and eight shutouts, and struck out 301 batters, winning both the AL Cy Young Award and Most Valuable Player Award.
+He also led the AL in complete games (24), shutouts (8), and ERA.
+That season, the Athletics won the AL West title for the franchise's first postseason berth since the Philadelphia Athletics in the 1931 World Series.
 He got off to a terrific start, going 10–1 when he linked up with Boston's Sonny Siebert, who was 8–0, in a dramatic May matchup in Boston.
 The game was won by Siebert and the Red Sox 4–3, and remains what is considered one of the most dramatic games in Fenway Park history.
-He was the youngest American League player to win the MVP Award in the 20th century.
-He was the starting pitcher for the American League in the 1971 All-Star Game.
-In 1971 he became the only player ever to be a starting pitcher in the league opener (against the Washington Senators), the All-Star Game, and the playoff opener (against the Baltimore Orioles) in the same season.
+Blue was the youngest AL player to win the MVP Award in the 20th century.
+He was the starting pitcher for the AL in the 1971 All-Star Game.
+He became the only player ever to be a starting pitcher in the league opener (against the Washington Senators), the All-Star Game, and the playoff opener (against the Baltimore Orioles) in the same season.
 In 1971, Blue was on the covers of Sports Illustrated and Time magazine.
 In 1972, his success in baseball led Blue to a small role in the film Black Gunn, starring Jim Brown.

 After Blue's breakthrough season in 1971, he and Athletics owner Charlie Finley clashed over his salary.
 Blue, who had earned $14,000 in 1971, sought a $92,500 salary.
-He held out, missing much of the year, before Blue and Finley settled at $63,000.
+He held out, missing much of the year, before he and Finley settled at $63,000.
 Blue ended up with a 6–10 record in spite of a 2.80 ERA in 1972.
 He did not make the Athletics' post-season starting rotation, instead pitching mainly in relief.
 Against the Cincinnati Reds in the 1972 World Series he made four appearances, including a save in Game 1, a blown save in Game 4, and a loss in a spot-start in Game 6.